ariebovenberg/quiz/README.rst

 Quiz 🎱
 =======

-(Under construction) A GraphQL client.
+(Under construction) A capable GraphQL client.
 Currently in experimental state.

-Aims:
+Features:

-* Create typed, documented interfaces to GraphQL APIs
+* Typed, documented interfaces to GraphQL APIs
-* Write GraphQL queries in python-syntax
+* Use python to write and validate GraphQL queries
 * sync/async compatibility

 Features